 Failure mode and location of failure for each specimen.

-21 Test Method for Dye Penetration of Solid Fibreglass Reinforced Pultruded
+21 Test Method for Longitudinal Wicking Dye Penetration of Solid FRP Bar

 21.1 Test Specimens

 The length of test specimen shall be at least 25 mm taken at random locations along the rod stock to be tested.
 These shall be cut dry with a diamond-dust blade to ensure a smooth test surface.